alantech/iasql/CONTRIBUTING.md

   }'
 ```

-Now connect to the database is a simple as:
+Now connecting to the database is a simple as:

 ```bash
 psql postgres://postgres:test@127.0.0.1:5432/<db_name>